The exceptional education curriculum prepares teachers to educate students who have special instructional needs.

 Many of these students have disabilities traditionally associated with physical and neurological impairments, intellectual and developmental disabilities, and learning and behavioral problems.

-The Exceptional Education Department is one of the biggest departments on campus, having a combined enrollment of approximately 800 students at the undergraduate and graduate levels.
+The Exceptional Education Department is one of the largest departments on campus, having a combined enrollment of approximately 800 students at the undergraduate and graduate levels.

 Undergraduate majors in exceptional education study within a cross-categorical program focusing on the education of students who have a variety of regular and special instructional needs.
 Included are students in disability groups traditionally associated with intellectual and developmental disabilities, physical/neurological disabilities, and learning and behavioral problems.